Nemocas/AbstractAlgebra.jl/docs/src/module.md

 isisomorphic(::FPModule{T}, ::FPModule{T}) where T <: RingElement
 ```

+!!! note

     Note that this function relies on the Smith normal form over the base ring of
     the modules being able to be made unique.
 This is true for Euclidean domains
     for which `divrem` has a fixed choice of quotient and remainder, but it will
     not in general be true for Euclidean rings that are not domains.

 **Examples**